bmcgaughey1/UAS_Lidar_Species_Classification/README.md

 # UAS_Lidar_Species_Classification
 Data to support UAS lidar species classification to distinguish Douglas-fir and western hemlock in the Pacific Northwest, UAS.

+These data support the following article:
+McGaughey, R.J.; Kruper, A.; Bobsin, C.R.; Bormann, B.T.
+Tree Species Classification Based on Upper Crown Morphology Captured by
+Uncrewed Aircraft Systems’ Lidar Data.
+Remote Sens.
+2024, 16, x. https://doi.org/10.3390/xxxxx

+## Data Organization
+Data are organized into three folders: GroundModels, PointClouds, and ModelingData.
+The GroundModels folder contains ground surfaces derived from the point cloud data and stored in FUSION's .dtm format.
+These files can be read using the [fusionwrapr R package](https://github.com/bmcgaughey1/fusionwrapr).
+The
+PointClouds folder contains point cloud data for the 27 plots used in the anlayses stored in LAZ format.
+The Modeling data includes an Excel spreadsheet containing the data used to train and validate the random forest classification model presented in the paper.